-11.6 Character of the relevant locality
+12.5 Character of the relevant locality

-Para 7.11 - Applicants should be aware that the Licensing Authority may refuse a licence on this ground regardless of what may or may not be an appropriate number of sex establishment licences within the locality.
-In considering whether it is appropriate to grant a licence having regard to the character of the relevant locality, the Licensing Authority will take account of the following factors, together with such other factors as may be considered relevant in the individual circumstances of the case:
+Applicants should be aware that the Licensing Authority may refuse a licence on this ground regardless of what may or may not be an appropriate number of sex establishment licences within the locality.

+In considering whether it is appropriate to grant/renew a licence having regard to the character of the relevant locality, the Licensing Authority will take account of the following factors, together with such other factors as may be considered relevant in the individual circumstances of the case:

-- The general character of the area (e.g. family residential, family leisure or educational area); - The impact of the premises on the character of the area; - The current use for night-time leisure activities including existing sufficient representation of sex-orientated uses; - Gender equality issues, including whether the proposed use, particularly at night, would deter women from using the area comfortably or at all); - Raising the fear of crime in the locality should further sex-orientated uses be authorised; - Effects upon regeneration and tourism in the area; - Level of genuine demand (including the risk that excess supply would drive down standards and lead to problems associated with compliance with conditions.
+- The general character of the area (e.g. family residential, family leisure or educational area); - The impact of the premises on the character of the area; - The current use for night-time leisure activities including existing sufficient representation of sex-orientated uses; - Gender equality issues, including whether the proposed use, particularly at night, would deter women from using the area comfortably or at all);

+- Raising the fear of crime in the locality should further sex-orientated uses be authorised; - Effects upon regeneration and tourism in the area; - Level of genuine demand (including the risk that excess supply would drive down standards and lead to problems associated with compliance with conditions).

-11.7 Use of premises in the vicinity
+12.6 Use of premises in the vicinity

-Para 7.12 - Applications for sex establishment licences may be refused where the Licensing Authority considers that the grant of a licence would be inappropriate having regard to the use of other premises in the vicinity.
-Whilst the term "vicinity" is not defined in the 1982 Act, the Licensing Authority considers that "vicinity" will be a smaller area than "locality" as referred to in paragraph 7.8 above.
+Applications for sex establishment licences may be refused where the Licensing Authority considers that the grant/renewal of a licence would be inappropriate having regard to the use of other premises in the vicinity.
+Whilst the term "vicinity" is not defined in the 1982 Act, the Licensing Authority considers that "vicinity" will be a smaller area than a "locality" as referred to in paragraph 7.8 of the policy.

-Para 7.13 - Applicants should be aware that the Licensing Authority may refuse a licence on this ground regardless of the character of a locality or indeed what may or may not be an appropriate number of sex establishment licences within it.
+Applicants should be aware that the Licensing Authority may refuse a licence on this ground regardless of the character of a locality or indeed what may or may not be an appropriate number of sex establishment licences within it.

-Para 7.14 - When considering the type of uses which may be deemed to be inappropriate, due regard will be given to the suitability of the proposed location of the premises and will take into account relevant factors including, but not limited to, the presence of what may be regarded as sensitive issues (e.g. dwellings, places of worship, schools, youth clubs, community centres, women's refuges, libraries, parks or swimming pools)
+When considering the type of uses which may be deemed to be inappropriate, due regard will be given to the suitability of the proposed location of the premises and will take into account relevant factors including, but not limited to, the presence of what may be regard as sensitive issues (e.g. dwellings, places of worship, schools, youth clubs, community centres, women's refuges, libraries, parks or swimming pools).

-Para 7.15 - Without prejudice to the above, applicants should also be aware that applications for sex establishment licences will normally be refused if they are proposed to be located in the vicinity of:
+Without prejudice to the above paragraph, applicants should also be aware that applications for sex establishment licences will normally be refused if they are proposed to be located in the vicinity of:

-- Places of worship;
+- Places of worship

-- Swimming pools;
+- Swimming pools

-- Leisure centres;
+- Leisure centres

-- Parks;
+- Parks

-- Youth centres;
+- Youth centres

-- Historic buildings;
+- Historic buildings

-- Tourist attractions;
+- Tourist attractions

-- Educational premises;
+- Educational premises

-- Schools;
+- Schools

-- Play areas;
+- Play areas

-- Nurseries;
+- Nurseries

-- Children's centres;
+- Children's centres